 Local organisations seeking to manage land and seabed have now stepped into the final stages of our Local Management Pilots Scheme.

-Our new local pilots scheme has been designed to encourage local authorities, development trusts and other bodies to manage Scottish Crown Estate land and property in their local area.
+Our local management pilots scheme has been designed to encourage local authorities, development trusts and other eligible bodies to manage Scottish Crown Estate land and property rights in their local area.

-Following engagement and consultation with community organisations, local authorities and others on the structure and design of the scheme (see here for a summary of consultation responses), the Stage One Application process is now open.
-The deadline for Stage One applications is August 16 2018 - details of how to apply including the criteria, process and guidance can be found here.
+Following engagement and consultation with community organisations, local authorities and others on the structure and design of the scheme (see here for a summary of consultation responses), the Stage One application process closed on 16 August 2018 and attracted 13 applications.

 A total of six projects progressed to Stage 2 of the process, five of which were announced in October (see here for the announcement), and one project was brought to the Stage 2 process following applicant feedback.
 A further five projects progressed to greater local involvement via alternative mechanisms such as leasing, or closer partnership working and collaboration.

 The Stage 2 application window was extended in response to feedback from applicant organisations to 12 March 2019.
 The Board of Crown Estate Scotland decided which projects will be taken forward as ‘preferred projects’ at the end of May 2019.
 The organisations that progressed as 'preferred projects' were: